-Ceramic coatings are inorganic, non-metallic film layers used on hard materials to make them healthy and resistant to scratching.
-Ceramic-coated cookware serves as a safer, non-stick alternative to traditional cookware.
-Many consumers prefer ceramic coatings to PTFE coatings due to the following attributes:
+Ceramic coatings are inorganic, non-metallic film layers applied to hard materials to make them non-stick and resistant to scratching.
+Ceramic-coated cookware serves as a safer, non-stick alternative to traditional non-stick cookware.
+Many consumers prefer ceramic coatings to PTFE coatings due to the following reasons:

-- Ceramic nonstick cookware can deliver healthier meals due to less oil we use.
+- Ceramic nonstick cookware helps to cook healthier meals due to the less oil we need to use.

-- It has higher heat resistance and scratch resistance than PTFE based coatings.
+- It has higher heat and scratch resistance than PTFE-based coatings.

-- It has the most appealing styles and is made in a variety of bright colors.
+- Ceramic nonstick cookware looks appealing and comes in a variety of bright colors.

 - It is versatile.

-You can use ceramic cookware in the oven, broiler, steamer oven, toaster oven, convection oven, microwave oven and on the stovetop.
-It can also be used in the freezer and is safe and convenient for serving food.
+You can use ceramic cookware in the oven, broiler, steamer oven, toaster oven, convection oven, microwave oven, and on the stovetop.
+You can also put it in the freezer and it is convenient for serving food.

-After removing all packaging materials and labels, wash the frying pan with warm soapy water and wipe with a dry paper towel, to remove ceramic dust particles and dirt from manufacturing and shipping.
-It is ready to use after this initial washing.
+After removing all packaging materials and labels, wash the pan with warm soapy water and wipe with a paper towel, to remove dust particles and dirt from manufacturing and shipping.
+Your pan is ready to use after this initial washing.

 Use Only Safe Utensils in Ceramic Nonstick Pans

-Always use wooden, silicone, plastic or nylon spoons and spatulas to portion and serve from your ceramic cookware.
-Do not cut food whilst it is in the pan.
-Metal utensils may have rough or sharp edges that will scratch and leave marks on your cookware.
+Always use wooden, silicone, plastic, or nylon spoons and spatulas to cut food whilst it is in the pan.
+Metal utensils have rough or sharp edges that may leave scratches and marks.
 Using safe utensils helps extend the life of your ceramic pans.

-Add a Small Amount of Oil or Butter to Ceramic Nonstick Pan
+Add a Small Amount of Oil or Butter to a Ceramic Nonstick Pan

-Use a tiny bit of oil or butter to lightly and evenly coat the inside surface each time you cook with the pan.
-Applying oil will help to keep foods from sticking and helps the coating last longer.
-Avoid applying cooking sprays because these cause residue build-up and usually have ingredients that are too harsh for most nonstick cookware.
-Also avoid using extra virgin olive oil as it cannot withstand high heat and will leave a thin carbonized layer on the surface.
+Use a tiny bit of oil or butter to lightly and evenly coat the interior surface each time you are cooking in the pan.
+Applying oil keeps foods from sticking and helps the coating last longer.
+Avoid using cooking sprays because they may cause build-up.
+The cooking sprays also may contain ingredients that are too harsh for most nonstick cookware.
+Also, avoid using virgin olive oil as it cannot withstand high heat and will leave a thin carbonized layer on the surface.

 Use Low to Medium Heat

-Most ceramic-based nonstick cookware cannot take prolonged periods of high heat.
-Always use low or medium heat with ceramic nonstick pans or skillets.
-Pre-heat your pan on lower setting and allow the oil to heat for a minute before you add food to the pan.
-Ceramics distributes heat effectively, so foods are cooked more quickly and evenly.
-High heat can cause food to stick, which can discolor or damage the surface.
+Most ceramic-coated nonstick cookware cannot withstand prolonged periods of high heat.
+Always use low or medium heat when cooking in ceramic nonstick pans or skillets.
+Preheat your pan on the lower setting and allow the oil to heat for a minute before you add the food to the pan.
+Ceramics distributes heat effectively, so foods are cooked quickly and evenly.
+High heat can cause food to stick and can discolor or damage the surface.
 Do not allow the pan to boil dry.

 Allow ceramic nonstick cookware to cool completely before washing.
-Drastic changes in temperature can damage the nonstick coating, so its cooking abilities will be reduced.
+Drastic changes in temperature can damage the nonstick coating, so its non-stick capabilities will be reduced.